What’s New#

 New index store design.
 A new index store is used by data and index

-fetchers to handle access and search in Argo index csv files.
+gdacfetchers to handle access and search in Argo index csv files.
 It uses pyarrow table if available or pandas dataframe otherwise.
-More details at Argo index store.
+More details at Argo Index store.
 Directly using this index store is not recommended but provides better performances for expert users interested in Argo sampling analysis.

 from argopy.stores.argo_index_pa import indexstore_pyarrow as indexstore